Simoni Lawrence

-Simoni Lawrence (born February 1, 1989) is an American-born Canadian football linebacker for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
-He played college football at Minnesota.
+Simoni Lawrence (born February 1, 1989) is an American former professional football linebacker who played primarily for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+He was a three-time winner of the James P. McCaffrey Trophy, a three-time CFL All-Star, and a five-time CFL Divisional All-Star.
+He is the Tiger-Cats' franchise leader in total tackles (734) and defensive tackles (727) and holds the CFL record for most defensive tackles in a single game (17).

+College career

+Lawrence played college football at Minnesota.

 Professional career

 St. Louis Rams

 Lawrence was signed by the St. Louis Rams as an undrafted free agent on April 26, 2010, but was released one month later.

 Hartford Colonials/Philadelphia Eagles

-Lawrence was then drafted by the Hartford Colonials 22nd overall in the 2010 UFL Draft on June 2, 2010, but signed with the Philadelphia Eagles on June 8.
+Lawrence was then drafted by the Hartford Colonials 22nd overall in the 2010 UFL draft on June 2, 2010, but signed with the Philadelphia Eagles on June 8.
 He was part of the Eagles' final cuts on August 28 and joined the Colonials instead, playing in eight games for the team.

 Chicago Bears

-After the conclusion of the 2010 UFL season, he signed with the Chicago Bears on December 14, 2010 and spent three weeks on the team's practice roster.
+After the conclusion of the 2010 UFL season, he signed with the Chicago Bears on December 14, 2010, and spent three weeks on the team's practice roster.

 Tampa Bay Buccaneers

-He then joined the Tampa Bay Buccaneers on December 30, 2010 and participated in the team's training camp for the 2011 season.
+He then joined the Tampa Bay Buccaneers on December 30, 2010, and participated in the team's training camp for the 2011 season.
 However, he was released on September 3, 2011.